gmf-uah/transform-window/README.md

 To activate:

-1. Right click the green button link below to open the context menu.
+1. Right click the blue button link below to open the context menu.

 2. Select "Save Link As ..." in the menu to download the script.